cosmicavocado/card-game-api/README.md

 ## What We Would Do Next

-- Showing the game results to the end user.
+- Show the game results to the end user.
 - Ability for players to add custom cards.
 - Save/Resume game.